fb42000/kanzi/README.md

 Now skip ahead to [Skill Setup](#skill-setup).

-## Self Hosting

-If you are savvy enough to run your own web server, this is just a bog-standard WSGI app, and you're free to host it on any web server, provided it supports HTTPS.
-You will have to generate your own SSL certificate, be it self-signed or via a Certificate Authority (CA), such as [Let's Encrypt](https://letsencrypt.org/).
-This is an Amazon requirement.

-You will need to create the file `kodi.config` from the [kodi.config.example template](https://raw.githubusercontent.com/im85288/kodi-voice/master/kodi_voice/kodi.config.example).
-The template file contains comments to describe the options.

-Install the modules in `requirements.txt`.

-Now skip ahead to [Skill Setup](#skill-setup).

 # Skill Setup

 Once you've set up your server, you'll need to configure an Interaction Model for your skill.